 The most polluting countries seem to be aware of the need to reduce their emissions but, despite agreements like the Kyoto Protocol, these carbon dioxide emissions continue to rise.

-Do you know which the planet’s most polluting countries are?
+Do you know which are the most polluted countries in the world?

 Another of the countries experiencing greatest economic development in recent years, once again, accompanied by an increase in greenhouse gas emissions to the atmosphere.
 This is added to by the speed of deforestation of the Amazon region, one of the world's biggest green lungs.
 Brazil is also among the top countries in terms of endangered species and water pollution.